extendr/extendr/paper.md

 # Acknowledgements

-Project lead Andy Thomason received a grant from the R-consortium [@consortiumConsortiumFundedProject2023].
+Project lead Amy Thomason received a grant from the R-consortium [@consortiumConsortiumFundedProject2023].

 Mossa Merhi Reimert received funding from the Danish Food and Veterinary Administration for his PhD project.